Garage Roof Replacement Cost Guide 2024: How Much For a New Roof?

 £750

-How Much Does a New Garage Roof Cost?
+How Much is a New Garage Roof?

-A garage roof may need replacing due to a number of reasons, it has either been subject to damage due to weather or an accident.
+A garage roof may need replacing due to a number of reasons.
+It has either been subject to damage due to weather or an accident.
 Or perhaps it is just down to the usual wear that happens to years spent in the open, taking on the full force of the often unforgiving Great British weather.

 You may have even just moved into an older property, and you feel a bit of a cosmetic makeover is in order.

 In any case, any such damage or wear can lead to further problems if your garage then becomes exposed to the outside elements - mostly rain.
-A leak in your garage roof and long exposure to moisture can lead to dampness and mould, this can be an especially significant problem if the garage is connected to the main building, leading to the spread of damp and mould to your home.
+A leak in your garage roof and long exposure to moisture can lead to dampness and mould.
+This can be an especially significant problem if the garage is connected to the main building, leading to the spread of damp and mould to your home.

-Enter your details and the job in question on myjobquote, and be matched with three tradesmen in your local area.
+Enter your details and the job in question on MyJobQuote, and be matched with three tradesmen in your local area.

 My existing Garage flat roof has puddles after rain.
 Do I need a new roof with proper drainage, or just a repair job?